Thanduriel/wimp_s/readme.txt

 Inventory [I]           - opens/closes the inventory
 SwitchTactical[Space]   - once unlocked switches to the tactical targeting
-                          mode that allows usage of special weapons LockTarget[R]			- locks on a ship closest to the center of the screen Pause[P]                - opens the pause menu
+                          mode that allows usage of special weapons LockTarget[R]		- locks on a ship closest to the center of the screen CycleTarget[T]		- in tactical: jump with the camera to the locked ship Pause[P]                - opens the pause menu

 MECHANICS ##############################